Skip to main content

 To use this connector, you'll need a MariaDB database setup with the following.

-• binlog_format system variable set to ROW.
+• The binlog_format system variable must be set to ROW.

 • A database user with appropriate permissions: